Matriphagy: Benefits to offspring

-Costs to the mother
+Costs and benefits to the mother

-Unlike other milder forms of parental care, matriphagy ends with the life of the mother, the gravest of all costs.
-So, why has it evolved?
-In order to answer this, it is important to look at costs to the mother in terms of reproductive output, egg sac development, and number of young reared (i.e. are offspring more successful if the mother evades matriphagy and reproduces again or if she engages in matriphagy and produces only one clutch?).
+Unlike other milder forms of parental care, matriphagy necessarily costs the mother her life.
+Nevertheless, matriphagy may serve the mother's reproductive fitness, considering reproductive output, egg sac development, and number of young reared.
+The key question is whether the mother would produce more surviving offspring by evading matriphagy and reproducing again or by engaging in matriphagy and producing only one clutch.